Comedy of remarriage

 in a series of academic articles that later became a 1981 book, Pursuits of Happiness: The Hollywood Comedy of Remarriage.
 Cavell argues that the genre represented Hollywood's crowning achievement, and that beneath all the slapstick and innuendo is a serious effort to create a new basis for marriage centered on mutual love - religious and economic necessity no longer applying for much of the American middle class.

 In response to Cavell's article, scholar David R. Shumway claims it is possible "to make too much of the remarriage 'genre'.
 He points out that "only two of Cavell's seven comedies deal with characters who we actually see interacting as husband and wife for any length of time" and points out that all seven films fit into the screwball comedy genre.

 More recently, film critics A. O. Scott and David Edelstein both argued that Eternal Sunshine of the Spotless Mind was a 21st-century example of the genre.
+The 2025 film Is This Thing On? has also been described as a comedy of remarriage.